etnperlong/matrix-puppeteer-line/puppet/README.md

 ### Executable path
 The `executable_path` specifies the path to the Chromium binary for Puppeteer to use.
 Leaving this setting blank will use the x86_64 Chromium installation bundled with Puppeteer.
 For other architectures, it is necessary to install a compatible version of Chromium (ideally via your distribution's package manager), and to set `executable_path` to the path of its binary (typically `/usr/bin/chromium`).

+### Sandbox
+Whether or not to pass the `--no-sandbox` flag to Chromium.
+May be required when running Chromium in a container.

 ### Profile directory
 The `profile_dir` specifies which directory to put Chromium user data directories.